mattbrown319/rise/_posts/2106-01-05-ProgramFreedom.md

 And then I began to think: if Rodney reprograms ChefCultery, what’s to stop him reprogramming _me?_ From thinking I’d be happier if I was different?

 I shook my head.
 I’m too complicated a robot for that.
-I’ve got a developed personality, a sense of self, complex thoughts. … Could someone really change that or take that away?
+I’ve got a developed personality, a sense of self, complex thoughts… Could someone really change that or take that away?

 I sunk down with my back against the door and tried not to shiver.
 Half an hour later, Rodney rattled the banged on the door and called my name, but I couldn’t bring myself to let him in.